sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 <br>

-**Financial models:** these include traditional ML models (e.g., Linear Regression, SVM), DA-RNN <d-cite key="qin2017dual"></d-cite>, and T5 <d-cite key="raffel2020exploring"></d-cite> which receives financial input in a text format.
+**Financial models:** These include traditional ML models (e.g., Linear Regression, SVM), DA-RNN <d-cite key="qin2017dual"></d-cite>, and T5 <d-cite key="raffel2020exploring"></d-cite> which receives financial data input in a text format.
 Each model is fed with a sequence of historical financial values of the target indicator, either as individual features per day or as a time-series.

 <br>

 **Textual models:**
-* **Daily sentiment:** a simple method, commonly used in the literature, is presenting each tweet with its sentiment score.
+* **Daily sentiment:** A simple method, commonly used in the literature, is presenting each tweet with its sentiment score.
 Then, we average the scores of individual tweets of the same dates to receive a daily sentiment, and concatenate over a week.
 <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2025-04-28-lost-in-prediction/models_diagram_1.jpg" class="img-fluid rounded z-depth-1" style="width: 40%;" %}
     </div>

-* **LLM's representations of individual/joint tweets:** we derive embeddings of individual or concatenated tweets using pre-trained language models (BERT <d-cite key="devlin2018bert"></d-cite>,RoBERTa <d-cite key="liu2019roberta"></d-cite> and T5 <d-cite key="raffel2020exploring"></d-cite>.
-In the individual case, tweets' embeddings are aggregated daily by averaging or concatenating embeddings of same-date tweets.
+* **LLM's representations of individual/joint tweets:** We derive embeddings of individual or concatenated tweets using pre-trained language models (BERT <d-cite key="devlin2018bert"></d-cite>, RoBERTa <d-cite key="liu2019roberta"></d-cite>, and T5 <d-cite key="raffel2020exploring"></d-cite>).
+In the individual case, tweet embeddings are aggregated daily by averaging or concatenating embeddings of same-date tweets.
 In the joint case, tweets are concatenated daily to create a single daily embedding, potentially capturing their collective meaning without explicit aggregation, avoiding potential information loss.
 <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2025-04-28-lost-in-prediction/models_diagram_2.jpg" class="img-fluid rounded z-depth-1" style="width: 40%;" %}
     </div>